groggero95/tsca/REPORT.md

   `P<NumberOfSamples>_<OptimizationFlag>_<Key>_<NumberOfBits>.BIN`
   `T<NumberOfSamples>_<OptimizationFlag>_<Key>_<NumberOfBits>.BIN`
-* plaintexts used for measurements are known: the set of files pairs just shown includes a timing file and a plain text file, containing all the plaintext provided to the alorithm;
+* plaintexts used for measurements are known: the set of files pairs just shown includes a timing file and a plaintext file, containing all the plaintext provided to the algorithm;

 * the secret key is always the same for all the encryptions under the same acquisition campaign: each files pair in [data] is obtained for one and the very same key;